 The License Administration Console manages the license server on the computer on which it is installed.
 It cannot manage remote license servers.
-The Citrix Licensing Manager can install licenses only on the license server where it is installed.
+The Simple License Service can install licenses only on the license server where it is installed.

 Operating Systems You can install the license server on servers running the following Microsoft operating systems.
 Citrix recommends that you install the latest Microsoft Service Pack and updates.

-Windows Server 2008 Family

-Windows Server 2008 R2 Family

-Windows Server 2012 Family

-Windows Server 2012 R2 Family

-Windows 7, 32-bit and 64-bit editions

-Windows 8, 32-bit and 64-bit editions

-Windows 8.1, 32-bit and 64-bit editions

-Disk Space 161 MB for the licensing components

-Requirements 2 GB for User/Device licensing

-Microsoft .NET Framework Requirements Microsoft .NET Framework 3.5 SP1 or greater is required.

-Browsers These are the browsers tested by Citrix.
-Others browsers might work, but all functionality might not be available.

-Note: Citrix recommends you use the most recent versions of the listed browsers.

-Internet Explorer Version 11

-Microsoft Edge

-Mozilla Firefox Version 32 and 39

-Chrome Version 40

-- Chionic Version 40
+Windows Server 2008 Family Windows Server 2012 Family Windows Server 2012 R2 Family Windows 7, 32-bit and 64-bit editions Windows 8, 32-bit and 64-bit editions Windows 8.1, 32-bit and 64-bit editions Disk Space Requirements 55 MB for the licensing components 2 GB for User/Device licensing Microsoft .NET Framework Requirements Microsoft .NET Framework 3.5 SP1 or greater is required.
+Browsers Internet Explorer Version 10 and 11 Internet Explorer Version 8 and 9 in compatibility mode Mozilla Firefox Version 14.0 and 15.0 Chrome Version 14.0 and 15.0 Safari Version 5.1